xy-241/CS-Notes/content/Networking Concepts/Port Forwarding.md

 ---
 ## Abstract
 ---
-- Allows user to access a remote machine that they don't have access to via a [[Network Port]] on their local machine or [[Routers]].
+- Allows user to access a remote machine that they don't have access to via a [[Network Port]] on their local machine or [[Network Router]].
 Port forwarding creates a bi-directional connection between the port on the local machine/router and the port on the remote machine

 ## Fly.io App Port Forwarding
 ---